whatyouhide/whatyouhide.github.io/_posts/2015-06-05-tokenizing-and-parsing-in-elixir-using-leex-and-yecc.md

 ## I'm not convinced yet

 All of this may sound very abstract, but I assure you that `leex` and `yecc` have tons of practical uses.
 For example, I recently had to write a parser for [PO files][po-files] in the context of writing an Elixir binding to [GNU gettext][gnu-gettext].
-Well, I used `yecc` to write a parser: this resulted in a very declarative, simple and easy-to-understand grammar (you can see it [here][gettext-for-elixir-parser-code]) and I'm super-happy with it.
+Well, I used `yecc` to write a parser: this resulted in a very declarative, clean and easy-to-understand grammar (you can see it [here][gettext-for-elixir-parser-code]) and I'm super-happy with it.
 We didn't use `leex` in Gettext but decided to roll our own lexer, but only because the tokenization was very simple and `leex` may have been slight overkill.

 Want another real-world™ example?
 Wait, I think I have one: ever heard of the Elixir programming language?
 It's a nice language built atop the Erlang virtual matching, focused on concurrency, fault to...
 Ok, it's [parsed by `yecc`][elixir-parser-code] :).